alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

 ![](/ai-basketball-game.png)
 *With AI we can now track mody movements*

-I was personally most intrigued in the ability to provide insight into shooting mechanics.
+I was most intrigued in providing insight into shooting mechanics.
 I'd considered myself a good shooter and had developed principles on proper shooting technique.
 Teams could help players find their optimal shooting form, for example, by comparing their mechanics across makes and misses.
 What if we could break down what makes great shooters, and teach that to aspiring athletes.
 What if we could identify discrepancies between game and practice, and improve players’ shooting percentages in games.
 So, I started researching this project more deeply.

 ![](/ai-shooting-mechanics.png)
 *I am most interested in shooting mechanics*

-Here’s a quick overview of what goes into a project like this.
-This will be slightly technical so bear with me.
-If some of these concepts are new to you, don’t worry.
-You will likely become familiar with them by the end of the bootcamp.
-The result of us being able to do this is …
+Turning a video into quantifiable data isn't easy.
+The main concepts are object detection, pose detection, and action regonition.
+These modules serve to put a square around the ball, detect the people and identify the shooter, and guess the action being undertaken at every frame in the sequence.

 ![](/project-steps.png)
 *Analyzing shooting mechanics involves object detection, pose estimation, and action recognition*